 “The first rule of winemaking is there are no rules.
 We work with the fruit in front of us; every season gives you a different set of characters to work with.
 It’s the fun part of winemaking to work with the fruit the season provides to bring out what makes that year special.
 Our minimal intervention approach to winemaking means having the confidence to stand back and let the wine be itself, but the knowledge to step in and guide the wine in the right direction when necessary.”

-The winery also has a purpose beyond the Turon wines, operating as The Hills Handcrafted Collective, a co-working winery and consultancy business.
-It is a natural extension for White to create a forum for sharing ideas and resources, as well as encouraging emerging makers, which he says is a feature of the wine community in the Hills.
+The winery also has a purpose beyond the Turon wines, operating as The Hills Handcrafted Collective, a contract winemaking service and wine consultancy business.
+It is a natural extension for White.

 “The Adelaide Hills has a strong community of young winemakers openly sharing their experiences with each other all in the pursuit of making the best wine possible and pushing the boundaries of convention.
 It is an environment with a lot of energy that encourages experimentation and discovery.”